tomminux/k8s-in-udf/README.md

 And download the updated flannel YAML file: kube-flannel.yml and modify it to run flannel on the eth1 interface in UDF (_make sure to execute this in k8s-in-udf/ansible directory_):

+If you are running your Deployment in AWS please use:

     curl -s https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml | sed '/.*kube-subnet-mgr/a\ \ \ \ \ \ \ \ - --iface=eth1' > playbooks/files/k8s-files/kube-flannel.yml

+If you are running your Deployment in UDF Hypervisor please use:

+    curl -s https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml | sed '/.*kube-subnet-mgr/a\ \ \ \ \ \ \ \ - --iface=ens6' > playbooks/files/k8s-files/kube-flannel.yml

 ## Run the playbook